amazon-connect/amazon-connect-salesforce-cti/docs/lightning/04-salesforce-lambdas/02-historical-metrics.md

 23. Select the **Metrics** Tab.

-24. Select ONLY the following metrics (deselect any others):
+24. Select the following metrics (deselect any others):

+**Note** You should be able to use all metrics, but these are the important ones.

     -   After contact work time

     -   Agent on contact time